Community for Belonging and Equity

-The Office of Diversity, Equity and Inclusive Excellence (ODEIE) is committed to cultivating an inclusive and just campus environment where diversity of expression and person are valued and celebrated within the Jesuit tradition.
+The Community for Belonging and Equity (CoBE) is committed to cultivating an inclusive and just campus environment where diversity of expression and person are valued and celebrated within the Jesuit tradition.
 We recognize that the work of diversity, equity and inclusive excellence is the work of all at Regis University.
 Such work is at the heart of our Jesuit values.

 These values guide us in seeking innovative opportunities to collaborate and support Regis students, faculty, and staff in our shared goals of creating and maintaining an atmosphere of inclusive excellence that celebrates our diverse backgrounds, beliefs, and perspectives.
 We will accomplish our mission through educational programming, campus and community partnerships and extensive dialogue.